 A note about citizenship requirements:

-Although not all of our partner colleges will consider non-U.S. Citizens or Permanent Residents for College Match scholarships, most of our partners will consider all students who apply through the Regular Decision process, regardless of citizenship status.
+Most of our partners will consider all students who apply through the QuestBridge Regular Decision process, regardless of citizenship status.
 Each year, many QuestBridge applicants who are not U.S. Citizens or Permanent Residents gain acceptance and financial aid to our partner colleges via the Regular Decision process.